 Whilst gender has been critical to the analysis and understanding of the consumption of lived, often domestic, interiors – the analysis of a gendered practice, of production, has been much less considered.
 My research rethinks the production of interiors through an expanded drawing practice.

 I worked as a practising designer in retail practices such as Din Associates and in public practice at Hampshire County Architects before moving into teaching at London Metropolitan University.
 In 2005 I joined the University of Portsmouth, School of Architecture.

 I studied interior design at Kingston Polytechnic and Visual Art at Winchester School of Art, University of Southampton.
 I am a founder member of Mitchell Bould, 2000-2008, a collective arts practice that investigated drawing and collaborative processes through inter-disciplinary and interactive projects.
-My research interests focus on the representation of the interior, and on bodily interactions with space, both strands being strongly collaborative in nature.
+Drawing is foundational to my visual arts and teaching practice.